TNO/SynthML/plugins/com.github.tno.pokayoke.transform.uml/README.md

 # UML Transformer

-A UML-to-UML transformation that translates annotated UML activity diagrams (where the annotations are, e.g., guards and updates) to valid UML that can for example be simulated.
+A UML-to-UML transformation that translates annotated UML activities (where the annotations are, e.g., guards and updates) to valid UML that can for example be simulated.
 To use the transformer call `UMLTransformer.transformFile`.